 One of the mysteries of the English language finally explained.

-1A stop at a pit for servicing and refuelling, especially during a race.
+1A stop in the pits for servicing and refueling, especially during a race.

 - ‘Chamberlain duly romped to a fourth victory and even had time for a quick pit stop in the opening race.’

 - ‘We did a scheduled pit stop halfway through the race then made a brief stop for fuel near the end of the race.’